Frequently Asked Questions for RFA-DA-21-009:

 - Is the focus of the RFA on the development or evaluation of a prevention program, or both?

 For intervention research, the RFA is interested in studies to test the efficacy or effectiveness of an intervention to prevent ENDS use among adolescents.
 For example, this could include testing the efficacy of a novel intervention.
-The FOA provides examples of areas of interest but is not limited to those provided.
+The funding opportunity provides examples of areas of interest but is not limited to those provided.

 - Do I need to choose NIDA or NCI when I submit my application?